orta/Heuristics-for-vendoring-MIT-code/README.md

     }
     ```

-    > Note: this is what you're meant to do with code stack overflow code.
+    > Note: this is what you're meant to do with code from StackOverflow.

     > Note 2: Referencing the git commit and the original LOC is optional, you **only** need the reference to the license.
 That said, licenses can change - so this is future-proofing.